hashicorp-education/learn-vault-docker-lab/README.md

 ### Stage a cluster

-By default, VDL automatically initializes and unseals Vault.
+By default, Vault Docker lab automatically initializes and unseals Vault.
 If you'd rather perform these steps yourself, you can specify that they're skipped.

-Stage a cluster.
+Stage a cluster:

 ```shell
 make stage